torrejonv/teranode/docs/stores/utxo.md

 7. [Running the Service Locally](#7-running-the-service-locally)

-## 1. Description [TODO ]
+## 1. Description

 The UTXO Store is responsible for tracking spendable UTXOs.
 These are UTXOs that can be used as inputs in new transactions.
-The UTXO Store is primarily used by the Validator service to retrieve UTXOs when validating transactions (**TODO - Is this accurate?**).
-The main purpose of this service is to provide a quick lookup service on behalf of other micro-services (such as the Validator service).
+The UTXO Store is an internal datastore used by some of the services, such as the Asset Server, the TX Validator and the Block Assembly.
+The main purpose of this store is to maintain the UTXO data on behalf of other micro-services.

 It handles the core functionalities of the UTXO Store: